401(k) Contribution Limits 2026: What Changed and What Didn't

 Front-load vs. spread evenly.
 Some savers prefer to max out contributions early in the year — contributing heavily from January through June and then dropping to a lower rate.
 The advantage: your money is invested sooner, which historically produces slightly better returns.
 The risk: if your employer match is calculated per-paycheck rather than annually, you might miss matching contributions in the months after you've maxed out.
 Many — but not all — plans have a "true-up" provision that corrects for this at year-end.
 Verify with your plan administrator before front-loading.

 Consider the mega backdoor Roth.
-If your plan allows after-tax (non-Roth) contributions and in-service distributions or in-plan Roth conversions, you can contribute up to the $70,000 total limit and convert the after-tax portion to Roth.
+If your plan allows after-tax (non-Roth) contributions and in-service distributions or in-plan Roth conversions, you can contribute up to the $72,000 total limit and convert the after-tax portion to Roth.
 This mega backdoor strategy lets you get far more money into Roth accounts than the standard contribution limits allow.
 Not all plans support this — it requires specific plan features.

 WARNING

-If you change jobs mid-year, your $23,500 employee deferral limit applies across all employers combined for the calendar year.
+If you change jobs mid-year, your $24,500 employee deferral limit applies across all employers combined for the calendar year.
 Over-contributing triggers tax penalties.
 Track your year-to-date deferrals carefully if you switch plans.

 The bottom line

-The 2026 contribution limits aren't dramatically different from 2025, but the super catch-up provision for workers aged 60–63 is genuinely new territory.
-If you're in that age window, you have a four-year opportunity to turbocharge your retirement savings in a way that wasn't possible before.
+If you're in that 60–63 window, you have a four-year opportunity to turbocharge your retirement savings in a way that wasn't possible before SECURE 2.0.
+Don't let it pass.

 For everyone else, the fundamentals haven't changed: contribute enough to capture your full employer match.
 Increase contributions when you get raises.
 Consider the Traditional vs. Roth decision based on your current and expected future tax brackets.
-And if you can max out the $23,500 limit, do it — your 70-year-old self will thank you.
+And if you can max out the $24,500 limit, do it — your 70-year-old self will thank you.

 Not sure whether to go Traditional or Roth, or how to make the most of the new super catch-up?
 Talk to a retirement advisor who can optimize your contribution strategy for your tax situation and retirement timeline.